Download QuickShot Capture Software

 Internet Browser: We recommend using either Chrome or Firefox for this download.

 You may either Save the installer .MSI file, then Run it.
 Or Run it directly.

 Windows may display various warning screens if it doesn’t recognize our software.
-Our software is safe.
+Our software is of course safe!
 Please follow the instructions below:

 Older Model QuickShot software:

 To install the above older QuickShot Capture software:

 - Navigate to the folder where the “.ZIP” file was saved to.

 - Right-click on the “.ZIP” file, then select, “Extract All…” (the folder should open automatically.
 If not, open it)